To Finland from Abroad

 For more information, contact the Finnish Centre for Pensions.

 According to the labour laws of the EU, a worker is a posted worker if they have been posted from another EU Member State to work in Finland based on an agreement, either as a subcontractor, a worker transferred internally within the company or as an agency contract worker.
 Posting a worker under the labour laws of the EU is linked to conditions that are applied to the employment relationship, such as regulations on minimum wage or working hours.

 For more information, contact the labour protection authorities.

-A foreign employer must notify the labour protection authorities of posted workers (the obligation to report has been valid since 1 September 2017).
+A foreign employer must notify the labour protection authorities of posted workers.
 The posting employer must report its foreign workers who are posted based on labour law before they start working in Finland.

 More on other sites: